Sundari (Tamil TV series)

 Sundari is a 2021 Indian Tamil-language dramatic series having two seasons.
-The first season of the series stars Gabriella Sellus in the title role along with Jishnu Menon and Shreegopika Neelanath.
+The first season of the series stars Gabriella Sellus in the title role along with Shreegopika Neelanath and Jishnu Menon.
 It premiered on Sun TV on 22 February 2021 and ended on 26 August 2023.
-After a 7-year leap, it continued the second season of the series starring Gabriella Sellus in the lead role along with Jishnu Menon, Krishna, and Lithanya Sivabalan.
+After a 7-year leap, it continued the second season of the series starring Gabriella Sellus in the lead role along with Jishnu Menon, Krishna, Baby Lithanya Sivabalan and Shreegopika Neelanath in a cameo appearance.
 It Started airing from 28 August 2023 onwards and ended on 1 December 2024 and is replaced by Annam serial.
 It is available for worldwide streaming on Sun NXT.